Interactify/dpo-cms/public/cms/_work/work.md

-  DPO Sound Design specialises in producing cinematic music, modern sound design and audio branding for Advertising, film, trailers, art and video games.
+  DPO Sound Design specialises in producing cinematic music, modern sound design and audio branding for advertising, film, trailers, art and video games.

   At DPO Sound Design we strive to surpass our clients expectations.
 For info and pricing, please get in touch for a chat and a personal quote.
 ---